julianov/Arduino-Serial-Data-link-layer/README.md

 # Arduino-Serial-Data-link-layer

-Created by Julián Ariel Oviedo, June 23, 2019.
+Created by Julián Ariel Oviedo
            Saverio Carnevale
+June 23, 2019.

-Released into the public domain.
+**Released into the public domain.